WaelWM/Drawing-Web-Application/Project Documentation.md

 });
 ```

 Now with the current JavaScript code, the canvas will be cabable of drawing a line (after calling the ```startDraw``` and ```drawing``` functions which will be done later), but as the width and height is not defined, the drawing will not be proper.
 Thus, Event Listener will be added to set the height and width of the canvas as shown in the code snippet above.
 The ```addEventListener``` is a built-in JavaScript function that accepts an event to listen for and a second parameter that will be invoked whenever the specified event occurs.
-After setting the ```canvas``` width and height, the website will be able to draw a proper line after setting the ```offsetWidth``` and ```offsetHeight``` which are  measurements in pixels of the element's CSS width. ```setCanvasBackground();``` is a const defind function that will be created later to set the canvas background color to white when downlaoding the drawing as an image.
-Thus, the function has been called in here to change the background color with the exact height and width of the canvas.
+After setting the ```canvas``` width and height, the website will be able to draw a proper line after setting the ```offsetWidth``` and ```offsetHeight``` which are  measurements in pixels of the element's CSS width. ```setCanvasBackground();```  const function that has been created in teh previous step has been called in here to change the background color with the exact height and width of the canvas.

 ```JS
 const drawRect = (e) => {